-Established in February 2004, ISC Medical are experts in medical interview courses for all grades, management and leadership courses for doctors, Teach the teacher courses for doctors and other personal development courses.
+Established over 12 years ago, ISC Medical has grown to become the UK's leading provider of medical interview courses, medical management and leadership courses, Teach the teacher courses and other personal development courses for doctors for all grades.
 Our emphasis in on providing a service which is both personal and of high quality so that you, our clients, have the best chances of succeeding at your interview and in your career aims.
 Unlike many of our competitors we insist on providing all our courses in small groups so that you can fully benefit from our personal and individual approach; we value integrity above everything and we make sure that we provide value for money.

 To ensure that you get the best value from our services, we recruit only the best trainers.
 All our trainers are carefully handpicked through a long selection process, are thoroughly tested in their coaching techniques and their handling of candidates at courses, and their feedback is continually monitored so that they can constantly fine-tune their approach in order to maximise the quality of their coaching.
 All trainers are experts in their field and attract excellent feedback.

-Olivier has over 23 years' experience in communication, management and business specialist, including the past 10 years with an exclusive focus on medicine.
+Olivier has over 25 years' experience in communication, management and business, including the past 12 years with an exclusive focus on medicine.
 As well as being involved in management training for senior managers, Olivier runs interviewing courses for interviewers both within and outside of the NHS.
 He also sits on consultant interview panels as a lay member.
-Through his involvement in coaching thousands of doctors for medical interviews personally over the years, his intensive network within NHS management and, being married to an NHS consultant for the past 14 years, Olivier has developed an extensive knowledge of past and current NHS issues, which is particularly appreciated by candidates who attend his consultant interview courses.
+Through his involvement in coaching thousands of doctors for medical interviews personally over the years, his intensive network within NHS management and, being married to an NHS consultant for the past 16 years, Olivier has developed an extensive knowledge of past and current NHS issues, which is particularly appreciated by candidates who attend his consultant interview courses.

 Olivier is a frequent and popular speaker at external events such as recruitment fairs, NHS trust meetings and training sessions, as well as medical schools and has written several books on medical interviews which have become reference books.
 Using a wide range of techniques, he has demonstrated an innovative and personal way of teaching which is designed to optimise the learning experience and boost the self-confidence of course participants.
 As a result he has guaranteed the success of the vast majority of the candidates he has trained, whatever their initial level of confidence and skills.
 He is renowned for his enthusiastic and dynamic style of teaching, with a strong ability to encourage personal participation.
 His friendly, though direct and no-nonsense approach is much appreciated by candidates.